ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Side Bet

-0-3 B0TTLES 0F HEADY BREW
+0-3 B0TTLES OF HEADY BREW
-40,000 G0LD PIECES EACH, AVAILABLE T0 ANY TEAM BEL0NGING T0 TIER 3
-*Halflinngs enjoy a fine ale every bit as much as they* *enjoy fine food, so it is only natural that within the Moot* *brewing ale is a big business.
+40,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM BELONGING TO TIER 3 *Halflinngs enjoy a fine ale every bit as much as they* *enjoy fine food, so it is only natural that within the Moot* *brewing ale is a big business.
 Many of these Halflinng*